ishobhnik/SurfaceBench/README.md

         return self._name
 ```

-The input `task` will provide a description of the target equation, description of input variables, and training data points.
+The input `task` will provide a description of the target equation, input variables, and training data points.

-An example of searcher is
+An example of a searcher is
 ```python
 class DirectPromptingSearcher(BaseSearcher):
     def __init__(self, name, num_sample, api_type, api_model, api_url):